RichardsonMark/week5-pda-static-and-dynamic-testing/Static_and_Dynamic_Task_A/part_1_docs/testing_task_1.md

     return card2

-# this function has an error when defining the initial value of 'total. should be total = "" to give it an initial empty/0 value
+# this function has an error when defining the initial value of 'total'. should be given an initial empty/0 value
+# the indentation of the lines of code needs realigned. first 4 lines needs indented one place, last line needs unindented
+# on the last line, need to also convert total to a string
 def cards_total(self, cards):
   total
   for card in cards: